Chart Color Schemes

 Recent residential development output has been above average within Box Hill North when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Box Hill North averaged around 64 new dwelling approvals annually over the past five financial years, totalling an estimated 322 homes.
-As of FY-26, 38 approvals have been recorded.
-Over these five years (FY-21 to FY-25), the area has seen an average of 1.4 people moving in per dwelling built.
-However, recent data indicates this figure has intensified to 5.6 people per dwelling over the past two financial years.
-New homes are being constructed at an average expected cost of $859,000.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Box Hill North had approximately 64 new homes approved annually over the past five financial years, totalling around 321 homes.
+As of FY-26, 42 approvals have been recorded.
+On average, 1.3 new residents per year arrived per new home between FY-21 and FY-25, indicating balanced supply and demand with stable market conditions.
+However, this figure has increased to 5.5 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
+New properties are constructed at an average expected cost of $859,000, targeting the premium market segment.

-Box Hill North has around 203 people per dwelling approval, indicating a low-density area.
-Population forecasts suggest the area will gain 2,281 residents by 2041.
-Development pace is keeping up with projected growth, but increasing population may intensify competition among buyers.
+Box Hill North's population density is around 204 people per approval, indicating a low-density area.
+By 2041, AreaSearch estimates the area will grow by approximately 2,096 residents.
+Construction pace is maintaining with projected growth, but increasing competition among buyers can be expected as population increases.

 Frequently Asked Questions - Development